TheCandidStartup/TheCandidStartup.github.io/_drafts/publish-api-documentation.md

 I still want to have a dedicated "Projects" page to make it easy to find the topics that correspond to actual projects.
 That turned out to be easy to do.
 I copied the "Topics" page and filtered the list of topics to include just those with links to GitHub, NPM or Documentation.
 I also added clickable badges for each of those links in the same way I do for blog posts.

-I made a little more room in the menu by retiring the [Now]({% link now.md %}) page.
-Now was a standard page included with the [Cayman blog theme](https://github.com/lorepirri/cayman-blog).
+I made a little more room in the menu by retiring the [Now]({% link now.md %}) page. *Now* was a standard page included with the [Cayman blog theme](https://github.com/lorepirri/cayman-blog).
 I never made much use of it.
 I post a blog every week, so you're not left wondering what I'm up to.

 {% include candid-image.html src="/assets/images/infinisheet/blog-projects.png" alt="Projects List" %}

 # Conclusion

+That all went pretty smoothly.
+It was fun to hack on the blog again.
+Every time I do it, I'm surprised by how easy it is to work with.

 I'm happy with the way it's turned out.
+I particularly like the way the Projects page has its own character, even though it's automatically generated from topic metadata.